velusgautam/velusgautam/README.md

 ### Hi there 👋

-My name is Velu and I'm a JavaScript and Web Engineer with 8 years of industry experience  🤹🏼‍
+My name is Velu and I'm a Web Engineer with 8 years of industry experience and I love JavaScript. 🤹🏼‍

 My areas of interest are: